 Step 2 – Go to the Social Security Office

-After you have been in the U.S. for at least 2 weeks, you may go to your local Social Security Office.
+After you have been in the U.S. for at least 4 business days, you may go to your local Social Security Office.
 Again, please allow 4 BUSINESS days after your arrival before attempting to apply for the SOCIAL SECURITY card.
 Social Security has resumed walk-in service at all locations.
-If you go to go to a Social Security Office and are told an appointment is still required, please let your counselor know.
+If you go to a Social Security Office and are told an appointment is still required, please let your counselor know.

 - Go to the Social Security Office Locator to find an office near you.
 Social Security Offices tend to be busiest early in the month, early in the week, and early in the day.
 Avoiding those times should reduce your wait time.

-- Step 3 – Receive Card in the Mail
+Step 3 – Receive SS Card in the Mail

 - Once you have your social security card, protect this important private information.Keep your card at home unless you are going somewhere that you know you will need it.